Jasmine Birtles

 I recently did a bit of a spring clean of my investment portfolio and came across some appealing dividend opportunities.
 Here are 5 dividend stocks that I am watching right now.

-BP continues to offer a balanced mix of yield, growth, and energy transition strategy.
-With $37 billion in adjusted EBITDA in 2024 and plans to return $14 billion to shareholders via buybacks and dividends, the oil giant still has deep pockets.
+BP offers a balanced mix of yield, growth, and a strategic focus on energy transition.
+With $37 billion in adjusted EBITDA in 2024 and plans to return $14 billion to shareholders through buybacks and dividends, BP demonstrates strong financial health.

 Dividend stocks can seem like an exciting investment opportunity for investors who want to generate passive income.
 However, it is important to be aware that investing in dividend shares (just like any shares) comes with risk!
 Here are some top tips for reducing the risks that are involved with buying dividend stocks.